uw-it-aca/uw-gcs-clients/README.md

     GCS_TIMEOUT=5  # request timeout in seconds
     GCS_NUM_RETRIES=3  # number of request retries

+Additionally, a base path environment may be specified.
+It gets appended to the beginning of the api url path that's saved in the GCS bucket.

+    GCS_BASE_PATH="/some/base/path/"

+or in Python:

+    import os
+    os.environ["GCS_BASE_PATH"] = "/some/base/path/"

 See examples for usage.
 Pull requests welcome.